2015 Africa Magic Viewers' Choice Awards: Background

 The awards nominees were announced on 10 December 2014 The nomination announcement ceremony was broadcast on all Africa Magic channels at 20:30 CAT of which viewer's voting commenced after and ended on 28 February 2015.
 It was hosted by Nick Mutuma and Sika Osei.

 Ceremony

 The awards ceremony was held at the Eko Convention Centre, Eko Hotels and Suites in Lagos on 7 March 2015.
 It was broadcast on all stations of Africa Magic by DStv, and was hosted by Vimbai Mutinhiri and IK Osakioduwa.
-The Marvin and Diamond Platnumz performed music while Basketmouth and Eddie Kadi performed thetrical comedy.
+The Marvin and Diamond Platnumz performed music while Basketmouth and Eddie Kadi performed theatrical comedy.
 Osas Ighodaro presented a spoken speech entitled "What if I am an African?".

 Kunle Afolayan's October 1 had 13 nominations and 9 awards including Best Movie Overall.
 OC Ukeje won Best Actor while Kehinde Bankole won Best Actress, both in drama.
 Best Supporting Actor and Actress were awarded to Blossom Chukwujekwu and Linda Ejiofor respectively.
 Rita Dominic and Mildred Okwo's The Meeting (2012) won Best Movie (Comedy) and one of its actors Femi Jacobs won Best Actor in Comedy and Dominic, Best Actress in Comedy.